I have come

 the Pancha Tattva,

-empowering all small lights
+empowering all small

 to shine and guide